 Recently, I along with my good friend Jo, had the pleasure of spending a few nights as guests of Stokely Creek Lodge, a destination that has literally been on my wish list for years.
 The reason – world-class cross-country skiing right outside the front door and awesome snowshoeing trails coming a close second.

-Stokely Creek Lodge – what makes it special?
+What makes Stokely Creek Lodge special?

 The 8,000 acres of rugged Canadian Shield that can be accessed with a stay at the lodge (or as a day skier) are blessed with an annual average of 17 feet of lake-affect snow – all because the acreage sits within spitting distance of Lake Superior.
 But there’s more than snow that keep the guests returning literally year after year.